-The overall capital assets decreased in fiscal year 2018 by \$2.4 million.
-Depreciation expenses of \$5.3 million reduced the total capital assets.
-The School District was donated land in the amount of \$1.4 million, purchased buses and had facility improvements all adding to the total capital assets balance.
-Additional information about the School District's capital assets can be found in the Notes to the Basic the Financial Statements.
+The overall capital assets increased in fiscal year 2019 by \$6.2 million.
+Depreciation expenses reduced the total capital assets by \$5.7 million.
+The School District initiated construction on the new high school and other renovation projects, purchased buses and had facility improvements all adding to the total capital assets balance.
+Additional information about the School District's capital assets can be found in the Notes to the Basic Financial Statements.